-No. Park management must obtain permission from the Department of Environmental Health to move lot lines after obtaining your approval and meeting other requirements.
-See Title 25 California Code of Regulations section 1104(d) at https://govt.westlaw.com/calregs/Browse/Home/California/CaliforniaCodeofRegulations?guid=I5D9B3380D45311DEB97CF67CD0B99467&originationContext=documenttoc&transitionType=Default&contextData=(sc.Default).
+No. Park management must obtain permission from the Department of Environmental Health and Quality to move lot lines after obtaining your approval and meeting other requirements.
+See Title 25, California Code of Regulations, Article 2, Section 1105(d) at https://govt.westlaw.com/calregs/Browse/Home/California/CaliforniaCodeofRegulations?guid=I5D9B3380D45311DEB97CF67CD0B99467&originationContext=documenttoc&transitionType=Default&contextData=(sc.Default)

 Yes, if the manufactured home was built after September 1, 1958.
 Alterations to the electrical, plumbing, or mechanical systems of a manufactured home require a permit and inspection from the Department of Housing and Community Development as well as the County of San Diego Planning and Development Services.

-The most common problems encountered during inspections include construction done without permits, leaking sewer lines, and hazardous electrical wiring.
-Energizing storage cabinets/sheds without proper grounding, circuit breakers, and protective conduit can be a serious safety hazard.
-The permanent use of extension cords to energize outdoor lighting, power fountains or power storage cabinets/sheds is not allowed in a park as these are a fire hazard.
-Tenants shall not be allowed to construct accessory structures without park owner/manager approval and obtaining the appropriate permits.
+The most common problems encountered during inspections include accumulations of combustible materials, loose or missing handrails or guardrails, exterior household appliances, storage sheds >120 sq ft, and unpermitted electrical wiring.
+Adding unpermitted electric to storage cabinets/sheds can be a serious safety hazard.
+In addition, the permanent use of extension cords outdoors is not permitted in a park as these are a fire hazard.
+Residents may not construct accessory structures without first obtaining park owner/manager approval and the appropriate permits.